Evidence of Scaling Regimes in the Hopfield Dynamics of Whole Brain Model: Scaling exponents vs. the decay length

-Figure 3 shows the pair correlation for different values of $\delta$.
+Figure \ref{fig:Corr} shows the pair correlation for different values of $\delta$.
 For $\delta <5$ mm, the pair correlation shows a basically uncorrelated activity, except at short range.
 For $\delta=5.26$ mm, long-range pair correlations start to emerge and finally, for larger $\delta$, the long-range pair correlations become even stronger.
 In the limit of very large $\delta$, stationary states emerge in which the system freezes into a single fully-ordered state, with all nodes states either $+1$ or $-1$.
-It is important to consider that in the fully-ordered state with no noise $\alpha$ is infinite.
+As mentioned above in the fully-ordered state with no noise $\alpha$ is infinite.

 Our analysis confirms that there is indeed a intermediate scaling regime in the organization of the brain patterns which reminds fluid turbulence, yet with a higher degree of spikiness.
 Indeed, by sticking to the physiological value $\delta=5.55$ mm, the Hopfield brain appears more irregular (lower scaling exponent) than a random walk and also of homogeneous incompressible turbulence.
 The most important feature, though, is the sigmoidal dependence of the relation $\alpha(\delta)$ with the rampup region between about $4$ and $7$ mm, centered around $\delta \sim 5.9$.
 This is indeed a physiologically relevant scale of local regions in the brain.
 Furthermore, this rampup region unveils the major sensitivity of the scaling exponent to small changes of the decay length, indicating that small changes of the decay length lead to fairly different scaling regimes.
 In particular, for $\delta$ below $4$ mm, the activity appears to be nearly chaotic, whereas, for $\delta$ above $8$ mm, it becomes kind of ``rigid'', \emph{i.e.} globally correlated.